Flood Cleanup Guide

 (These are some that we found, we are not promoting these in any way).

 Due to recent storms in Island County, the Department of Emergency Management is collecting damage assessment information from the community to submit for consideration for both Individual Assistance (IA) and/or Small business Loan (SBA).
-Damages caused by these events between January 20, 2020 through February 10, 2020 should be submitted using the digital forms below.
+Damages caused by these events between December 17th 2022 to present should be submitted using the digital forms below.
 More information on both of these loans can be found below and through several fact sheets found on this page.
-For more information or questions regarding IA and SBA, please contact
+For more information or questions regarding IA and SBA, contact

 It is important to note that damage assessment should only include the primary structure and personal belongings.
 It does not include landscape, secondary/vacation homes or land property.

 THIS FORM DOES NOT AUTOMATICALLY QUALIFY YOU FOR ANY CASH OR OTHER ASSISTANCE PAYMENTS BUT WITHOUT THIS INFORMATION YOUR PROPERTY AND THE COUNTY MAY NOT QUALIFY FOR ANY ASSISTANCE.

 Individual Assistance (IA): Individual Assistance is collected to help Washington state understand the scale of impact for the recent weather events.
 This includes impacts on individual families and businesses.
 Reporting damage regarding your home and/or business will help Washington state assess damage across the state and how it has impacted communities.
 Filling

 out these forms does not guarantee your home, personal belongings or business